laravelgpt/laravelgpt/TESTING.md

 ### Scenario 1: [Brief Scenario Description] (Happy Path)
 **Task Description:**
-Describe the task the AI agent should accomplish using vibe-tools, without specifying the exact command.
+Describe the task the AI agent should accomplish using laravelgpt, without specifying the exact command.
-For example: "Search the web for information about TypeScript using vibe-tools."
+For example: "Search the web for information about TypeScript using laravelgpt."

 **Expected Behavior:**
 - The AI agent should determine the appropriate command(s) to use